LucyMatejka/BookmarkManager/README.md

 	so that I see a list of websites that I use frequently, I would like to see a list of bookmarks.

+	As an internet user,
+	so that I can store my bookmarks,
+	I want to add a bookmark to the list of bookmarks.

 ## To Setup Database on a new Machine
 1) In terminal, Connect to psql
 2) Create the database using the psql command CREATE DATABASE bookmark_manager;